Anshoo-Rajput/D3ADSH0T25/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on emotion detection project
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning how can I make this look more attractive 🤣
 - 🥅 2021 Goals: improving skills and open source contribution
 -   :man: Pronouns: he/him
-- ⚡ Fun fact:
+- ⚡ Fun fact: The Firefox logo isn’t a fox (it is actually a red panda!).